A simple cold frame is all you need to to have early potatoes in the spring. You can plant early potatoes in mid-March and they will be ready in June.

 We are big “tater” eaters.
 Mashed, fried, boiled or baked; no matter how we cook’em we love potatoes!!

-Potatoes are very frost sensitive so most people in our area do not plant potatoes until mid may.
-Well that’s just not good enough for us, dang it!
-Mrs. Stoney wants fresh potatoes in June to go with our peas for creamed peas and potatoes.
+Potatoes are very frost sensitive so most people in our area do not plant potatoes until mid-May.
+Well, that’s just not good enough for us, dang it!
+Aj wants fresh potatoes in June to go with our peas for creamed peas and potatoes.
 So I had to get creative.

 When to plant Early Potatoes

-By mid March at least one of our winter cold frames is empty.
+By mid-March at least one of our winter cold frames is empty.
 So we grab the first seed potatoes that show up at our local farm store and get them in the ground early!
-My target date each year in St. Patrick’s Day.
-We live in a Zone 5b.
+My target date each year is St. Patrick’s Day.
+We live in Zone 6.
 If you live somewhere warmer you could plant sooner.
 Colder?
 Plant later!
 I figure about 2 months before your average last frost date is the way to go!

 I usually loosen up the soil with a digging fork.
 Then I dig two trenches around 4 to 6 inches deep.